 Secrets in Kubernetes

 Note: Storing Spinnaker secrets in a Kubernetes secret is only supported if you’re using the Operator to deploy and manage Spinnaker.
+Additionally, you cannot encrypt configuration secrets for the UI (Deck) using the Kubernetes secret engine.

 Creating a Kubernetes secret for Spinnaker to use